Islands in the Sun: Surprise! They're in Wisconsin

 Washington Island

 For some fun in the sun, head to the south end of the island for Sand Dunes Beach.
-There’s also Percy Johnson County Park, with a gentle sloping beach perfectly suited for little ones to do some wading.
-For a unique beach experience, check out Schoolhouse Beach.
-This geological wonder is covered by white limestone pebbles made smooth and round by the tumbling action of the waves.
+There’s also Percy Johnson County Park, with a gently sloping beach perfectly suited for little ones to do some wading.

 Rock Island

-Think of Rock Island as the little sister island to Washington Island.
-After all, you must take a 10-minute ferry ride, called the Karfi, from Jackson Harbor on Washington Island to get to this primitive oasis.
-There are no permanent residents on this 912-acre island, and vehicles aren’t allowed which keeps the experience immersed in nature.
-The entire island is a state park and while most people make it a day trip, there are some great backpack camping sites.
+There are no permanent residents on this 912-acre island, and vehicles aren’t allowed.
+The entire island is a state park and while most people make it a day trip, there are also some great backpack camping sites.

 Lower Wisconsin River Sandbars